North American railroad signals: Semaphore signals

 Semaphore signals were first developed in England in 1841.
 Some U.S. railroads began to install them in the early 1860s, and semaphores gradually displaced other types of signals.
 The Union Switch & Signal company (US&S) introduced an electro-pneumatic design in 1881.
 This was more reliable than earlier, purely mechanical versions, and more railroads began to use them.
 At that time, however, they were considerably more expensive than Hall disc, or "banjo", signals.

 By the end of the 19th century, particularly as trains became longer and faster, and railroad lines grew more congested, the banjo signal was considered to have a single and terminal flaw: visibility.
 The internal disc was difficult to see in foggy weather and when snow clung to the glass panel.
 Earlier types of electro-pneumatic semaphores made by US&S had seen some limited application by 1880 as automatic block signals.
 The need to maintain air pressure in the long pneumatic lines eventually led the railroads to discontinue their widespread use as automatic block signals.
 However, these types did see long service in interlocking plants.
 Early semaphores also had limited range with manual wire operation and poor reliability in bad weather.
 Thus some railroads continued to use disc signals where automatic block signal operation was needed between manual block stations as borne out by period rule books well into the 1920s and beyond.

 By the early 1890s more railroads began installing electric motor-operated semaphore signals, which were visible at distances of thousands of feet, during the day and under inclement weather conditions.
-In 1893 the high voltage, electric motor automatic block signal semaphore made its debut.
-By 1898, the US&S Style "B" semaphore, the first successful low voltage, entirely enclosed mechanism electric motor semaphore appeared.
-It was revolutionary, improving on all earlier semaphore designs, with the last such example being taken out of service as recently as 2009 on the former Siskiyou line of the S.P., now CORPS.
+In 1893 the high-voltage, electric motor automatic block signal semaphore made its debut.
+By 1898, the US&S Style "B" semaphore, the first successful low-voltage, entirely enclosed mechanism electric motor semaphore appeared.
+It was revolutionary, improving on all earlier semaphore designs, with the last such example being taken out of service as recently as 2009 on the former Siskiyou line of the SP, now CORPS.